dessygil/des-personal-site/README.md

 - make the full card be the link
 - the post shouldn't have a generic picture but maybe about the author for each
-- fix the apollo query so it is from backend and secure
 - make site https
 - fix all npm high severity errors
 - change proxy to make the frontend call to backend on heroku